 The operation is usually carried out under general anaesthetic.
 If the autograft option has been chosen (more common), then a 2-3cm incision at the upper inner aspect of the shin is made to harvest the hamstring tendons from the thigh.
 If the allograft option has been chosen, then a small incision in the same place is still made to create the tunnel in the tibia (shinbone) for the new ligament to be fixed into.

 Then, the standard knee arthroscopy technique is used to carry out the procedure.
 Another tunnel is made in the femur (thigh bone) from inside the knee, into which the new ligament will also be passed and fixed.
-Mr Patel uses a special screw and staple device to fix the ligament in the tibial tunnel.
+Depending on the graft used, Mr Patel will use specialised devices to fix the ACL graft in place which will hold the graft until biological healing has occurred.

 At the end of surgery Mr Patel injects local anaesthetic and opiate analgesia into the knee to help minimise post-operative discomfort.
 Dissolvable stitches are used for the tibial incision and one stitch is used to close each portal.
 Waterproof dressings are applied.
 A bandage will be then applied around your knee.